raagvitech/ecommerce-poc/README.md

-# RapidMart - Quick Commerce Website
+# Ecommerce - Quick Commerce Website

-RapidMart is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
+Ecommerce is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
 The website is built using modern technologies like Next.js, shadcn component library, MongoDB, Firebase, and Stripe for handling payments.

-## Features
+## Ecommerce
 - **Product Browsing**: Users can easily explore products categorized for quick navigation.
 - **User Authentication**: Secure login and registration.
 - **Payment Integration**: Stripe handles secure and reliable payments.